T-Mobile US, Inc. (TMUS) Management Presents at Oppenheimer 5G Summit (Transcript)

 Timothy Horan

 Good morning, everybody.
 Tim Horan back again for our last session of the morning before we get a little bit of a lunch break.
 My pleasure to have Neville Ray here who is the President of Technology for T-Mobile.
-I've kind of seen Neville’s work for over 20 years here and I think almost anyone in the industry and I would say this for sure, Neville is probably the best wireless engineer in the world.
-He's kind of done miraculous things with T-Mobile's network particularly over the last 10, 11 years, but frankly even before that he had like no spectrum to work with and he built a very, very large business.
+I've kind of seen Neville’s work for over 20 years here, and I think almost anyone in the industry, and I would say this for sure, Neville is probably the best wireless engineer in the world.
+He's kind of done miraculous things with T-Mobile's network, particularly over the last 10, 11 years, but frankly even before that he had like no spectrum to work with and he built a very, very large business.

 And what we've seen over the last six, nine months is nothing short of astounding, integrating Sprint basically seamlessly.
-I did not think it was possible to do so, but it looks like it is well on its way and everything we're hearing, the mid range 5G build outs are performing exceptionally, exceptionally well.
+I did not think it was possible to do so, but it looks like it is well on its way and everything we're hearing, the mid-range 5G build outs are performing exceptionally, exceptionally well.
 But this is going to be I think a very, very interesting conversation.
 But before we get to the conversation, Neville is going to have to give us a bit of a disclaimer.

 Neville Ray